-Sanders looks to take charge on Super Tuesday, Biden hopes to catch up
+Sanders looks to take charge as Super Tuesday voting begins, Biden hopes to catch up

 Bloomberg, the billionaire former New York mayor, remains a wild card as he joins the competition for the first time.
 The moderate skipped the first four contests and spent more than a half-billion dollars of his own money to bombard Super Tuesday and later voting states with ads, but has seen his poll numbers slip after a poor first debate.

-Elizabeth Warren, a senator and progressive ally of Sanders, also remains in the running and could score a victory in her home state of Massachusetts.
-Polls show her trailing in other states, leaving her campaign hopes uncertain.
+Senator Elizabeth Warren, a progressive ally of Sanders, also remains in the running and could score a victory in her home state of Massachusetts.
+Opinion polls show her trailing in other states, leaving her campaign hopes uncertain.

-The pace of the Democratic race begins to accelerate after the Super Tuesday contests, with 11 more states voting by the end of March.
-By then, nearly two-thirds of the total delegates will be allotted.
+The pace of the Democratic race begins to accelerate after Super Tuesday, with 11 more states voting by the end of March.
+By then, nearly two-thirds of the total delegates will have been allotted.

 The first polls will close in Vermont and Virginia at 7 p.m.
 EST (midnight GMT).
 The last will close in California at 8 p.m.
 PST (0400 GMT Wednesday).

-A total of 1,991 delegates is needed to win the nomination at the party’s convention in July.
+At least 1,991 delegates to the party’s convention in July are needed to win the nomination outright.

 Sanders has focused heavily on rolling up big margins in liberal California, which has 415 delegates available.
-He leads there in polls and has heavily outspent Biden on ads and in building a campaign organization.
+He leads there in opinion polls and has heavily outspent Biden on ads and in building a campaign organization.

-He also leads Biden by a smaller margin in opinion polls in Texas, the second-biggest prize.
+He also leads Biden by a smaller margin in polls in Texas, the second-biggest prize.
 His strength with Hispanics should pay dividends in that state, where Latinos are one-third of the Democratic electorate.

-Biden, whose blowout win in South Carolina affirmed his popularity with black voters, will look for wins in five states where African-Americans make up at least one-quarter of the Democratic electorate - Alabama, North Carolina, Virginia, Tennessee and Arkansas.
+Biden, whose blowout win in South Carolina affirmed his popularity with black voters, will look for wins in five states where African Americans make up at least one-quarter of the Democratic electorate: Alabama, North Carolina, Virginia, Tennessee and Arkansas.

 Other states voting on Tuesday are Colorado, Maine, Minnesota, Oklahoma and Utah.
+The U.S. territory of American Samoa is holding a caucus contest, and Democrats living abroad began voting on Tuesday in a primary set to continue until March 10.

-The next contests on March 10 will be in Idaho, Michigan, Mississippi, Missouri, North Dakota and Washington.
+The next contests on March 10 will be in Idaho, Michigan, Mississippi, Missouri, North Dakota and Washington state.

-Reporting by John Whitesides; Editing by Richard Valdmanis and Peter Cooney
+Reporting by John Whitesides; Additional reporting by Jarrett Renshaw and Ginger Gibson; Editing by Richard Valdmanis, Peter Cooney, Andrea Ricci and Jonathan Oatis